 Our intangible assets are comprised of indefinite- and finite-lived intangible assets.
 We own the rights to both 3MHz of ATG spectrum in the nationwide 800 MHz Commercial Air-Ground Radiotelephone band (the "3 MHz FCC License"), which is used in the operation of our ATG network, and the license for 1 MHz of ATG spectrum in the nationwide 800MHz Commercial Air-Ground Radiotelephone band ("1 MHz FCC License") acquired in the Airfone Acquisition (see Note 17, "Airfone Acquisition" for additional information).
-Together we refer to the 3 MHz FCC License and the 1 MHz FCC License as the "FCC Licenses".
+Together we refer to the 3 MHz FCC License and the 1 MHz FCC Licenses as the "FCC Licenses".
 While the FCC Licenses were issued with 10-year terms, such licenses are subject to renewal by the FCC, and renewals of licenses held by others have occurred routinely and at nominal cost.
-Moreover, we have determined that there are currently no legal, regulatory, contractual, competitive, economic, or other factors that limit the useful life of the FCC Licenses.
-As a result, the FCC Licenses are treated as indefinite-lived intangible assets which we do not amortize.
-We reevaluate the useful life of the FCC Licenses each year to determine whether events and circumstances continue to support an indefinite useful life.
+Moreover, we have determined that there are currently no legal, regulatory, contractual, competitive, economic, or other factors that limit the useful life of the FCC Licenses are subject.
+We revealuate the useful life of the FCC Licenses each year to determine whether events and circumstances continue to support an indefinite useful life.
 Our annual impairment assessment of the FCC Licenses for 2015, 2014, and 2013 indicated no impairment.